microsoft/jacdac-stm32x0/jacdac-v1-spec.md

 The wait for ACK should follow exponential back-off, starting with 1ms up to 1024ms.

+The receiving protocol keeps a counter for each stream.
+This counter starts at 0.
+* when a stream command is received, ACK it (this is usually don't generically, not only for streams)
+* if stored counter for stream doesn't match the counter in the packet, drop the packet
+* increment stored counter
+* process data in packet
+* repeat

 The protocol above has an effective window of 1.
-The counter allows increasing that up to 15, but this is currently out of scope.
+The counter allows increasing that up to 31, but this would require dealing with multiple packets per frame and is currently out of scope.

 Streams should be considered closed when the device at the other end resets.